Murder of Seow Kim Choo: Sentence

-Among the factors that made Justice Thean deciding to not sentence Daryati to death, the judge took into consideration Daryati's young age of 21 or 23 at the time of the murder, her lack of exposure to the outside world other than the protective environments of her village and previous workplaces in Indonesia, and her emotional and psychological trauma of sexual assaults and violence perpetrated by her brother.
+Among the factors that made Justice Thean decide not to sentence Daryati to death, the judge took into consideration Daryati's young age of 21 or 23 at the time of the murder, her lack of exposure to the outside world other than the protective environments of her village and previous workplaces in Indonesia, and her emotional and psychological trauma of sexual assaults and violence perpetrated by her brother.
 The trial judge also accepted that Daryati formulated the murder plot due to her desperation to return home and homesickness, and that she reluctantly made the difficult decision to come to Singapore out of filial duty for her ailing parents and the family's needs to resolve their financial poverty.
-These above circumstances mitigate the gruesome nature of the crime to the extent that there were sufficient grounds to persuade Justice Thean to spare Daryati from the gallows due to her low behavioural exhibition of viciousness and disregard for human life.
+These above circumstances mitigated the gruesome nature of the crime to the extent that there were sufficient grounds to persuade Justice Thean to spare Daryati from the gallows due to her low behavioural exhibition of viciousness and disregard for human life.
 In her own words, Justice Thean quoted as she passed the life sentence on Daryati:

 The specific nature of the incident did not reflect a cold and calculated killing, but rather, intense panic and distress in executing her plan to return home.
 I therefore exercised my discretion to impose a term of life imprisonment.

 After Daryati's sentencing, Daryati filed an appeal against her murder conviction.
-The prosecution, who did not appeal, subsequently withdrawn the charge of attempted murder against Daryati for the grievous attack on Ong Thiam Soon, who was 62 years old at the time Daryati was sentenced by the High Court.
+The prosecution, who did not appeal, subsequently withdrew the charge of attempted murder against Daryati for the grievous attack on Ong Thiam Soon, who was 62 years old at the time Daryati was sentenced by the High Court.
 Although the minimum sentence of life imprisonment for murder was accompanied with mandatory caning under Singapore law, Daryati was spared the cane since she was female.